shinich39/bsjs/README.md

 This library for generate pre-map.

-Generate v3 map, only color notes.
+Generate v3 map, only color notes, only standard mode.

 Please edit map to editor when after generate. (chroMapper...)